AutoMapper/AutoMapper/docs/Attribute-mapping.md

 ### Ignoring members

-Use the `IgnoreAttribute` to ignore an individual destination member from mapping and/or validation:
+Two different attributes can be used to ignore individual destination members from mapping and/or validation:

+#### IgnoreAttribute

+`IgnoreAttribute` can be used when the class is decorated with `AutoMap` attribute.

 ```c#
 using AutoMapper.Configuration.Annotations;